casper-network/docs/source/docs/casper/dapp-dev-guide/deploying-contracts.md

 ### Deploy Payments {#deploy-payments}

-Dependent upon the complexity and needs of the deployment in question, several options exist to allow for processing gas fees alongside a smart contract.
+Dependent upon the complexity and needs of the deployment in question, several options exist to allow users to pay for smart contract execution.

 The simplest way to pay for a deploy on the Casper blockchain is to use the host side standard payment functionality.
 This can be done using an **empty** `ModuleBytes` as your payment code.
 However, you must specify the amount within a runtime argument. `ModuleBytes` can also serve as a custom payment contract if it is not empty, but any additional WASM ran within will come at an additional cost on top of the payment.

-More complex smart contracts may call for further custom payment code.
-To facilitate these operations, Casper provides the following options:
+You may find the host side functionality of standard payment insufficient for your purposes.
+In this event, Casper provides the following options for custom payment code:

 •	`StoredContractByHash`